 Let me quote the opening lines of Anna Karenina – a novel by Leo Tolstoy – All happy families are alike; each unhappy family is unhappy in its own way.
-Similarly all successful organisations and leaders are alike, unsuccessful leaders and orgs however are all unsuccessful in their own way.
+Similarly, all successful organisations and leaders are alike, unsuccessful leaders and organisations however are all unsuccessful in their own way.

 Leaders continually need to evolve and grow, a combination of the environment and internal growth will lead to the appropriate style of leadership.

 If the only tool in your toolbox is a hammer, you will tend to look at all challenges as a nail, hence it is important to widen your leadership repertoire and continue your Sadhana to be the best leader worth following.

 The key question: What kind of leadership behaviour will take you and your org to the next level?